Norman R. Augustine: Career

+Awards and honors

 Augustine has been presented the National Medal of Technology by the President of the United States and received the Joint Chiefs of Staff Distinguished Public Service Award.
 He has five times received the Department of Defense's highest civilian decoration, the Distinguished Civilian Service Award.
 He is co-author of The Defense Revolution and Shakespeare In Charge and author of Augustine's Laws and Augustine's Travels.
-He holds 34 honorary degrees and was selected by Who's Who in America and the Library of Congress as one of “Fifty Great Americans” on the occasion of Who's Who's fiftieth anniversary.
-He has traveled in over 130 countries and stood on both the North and South Poles of the earth.
+He holds 34 honorary degrees and was selected by Who's Who in America and the Library of Congress as one of “Fifty Great Americans” on the occasion of Who's Who's 50th anniversary.
+He has traveled in over 130 countries and stood on both the North and South Poles.